vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ## Drawbacks

-- Adding a brand new datatype has a large impact, although it will be mostly code addition
+- Adding a brand new datatype has a large impact, although it will be mostly code addition, it will impact vector-core

 ## Prior Art